evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ```python
 data_stability.save_html(“file.html”)
 ```
 **JSON**.
-You can get the test output as a JSON.
+You can get the Test Suite output as a JSON.
 It is best for test automation and integration in your prediction pipelines.

 To get the JSON: